ktang3/Web-scraping-project-Bitcoin-data-analysis/README.md

 ## Future improvements
 Since we used monthly data for this project, for future improvements, we may use daily data to obtain more accurate price and volume of Bitcoin.
-Potentially a prediction using Machine Learning can be done as well.
+With more accurate data, we can potentially do a prediction using Machine Learning models as well.

 ## Conclusion